How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Why Should You Get a Silk Press?

 A silk press is one of the best ways to fully experience the length you've grown out throughout your natural hair journey.
-Let's face it, sometimes those of us with kinky hair like to feel our hair swinging and blowing in the wind.
+Let's face it, sometimes those of us with curly hair like to feel our hair swinging and blowing in the wind.

 Straight Hair